aces/Loris-MRI/docs/04-TechnicalInfrastructure.md

-      parameters (TR, TE, TI...) for easy identification of what is different between the violated scan and the imaging protocol specified in the _mri\_protocol_ table. ***NOTE: THE LINKS TO THE CANDIDATE TABLE IS A TERRIBLE DESIGN AND THAT TABLE SHOULD LINKE TO THE TARCHIVE TABLE INSTEAD.
+      parameters (TR, TE, TI...) for easy identification of what is different between the violated scan and the imaging protocol specified in the _mri\_protocol_ table. ***NOTE: THE LINKS TO THE CANDIDATE TABLE IS A TERRIBLE DESIGN AND THAT TABLE SHOULD LINKED TO THE TARCHIVE TABLE INSTEAD.
 ISSUE THAT SHOULD BE FIX FOR THE NEXT MINOR RELEASE AFTER 19.0***
   * THE **_violations\_resolved_** table... ***NOTE: THIS TABLE DOES NOT HAVE ANY LINK TO THE OTHER TABLES...
 NEED TO FIX THIS.
 PROBABLY FOR THE NEXT